Historic Range: $19.50-$39.00

-I have used this T-shirt when possible from January to March 2020.
-This includes mostly as a base layer in temperatures from the 20s to 50s degrees F. Weather ranged from sunny and 50s, rainy 40s, and snow and wind down to the 20s.
+I have used this T-shirt when possible from January to June 2020.
+This includes as a base layer in temperatures from the 20s to 50s degrees F (weather ranged from sunny and 50s, rainy 40s, and snow and wind down to the 20s).

 Patagonia's Capilene Cool Trail Shirt is good for anyone who wants a light, comfortable tee, that doesn’t stink over time and dries pretty quickly.
 It's a pretty good base for folks like me who heat up quickly and don't wear full base layers in the colder months as well.
+It excels in drying, and feeling comfortable and dry, in the warmer months.
 I recommend it for backpacking, hiking, running, and any other activity when a simple tee is your clothing of choice.
 There's a long-sleeved option too for cooler weather!

 I have worn T-shirts since I was a child!
 Seriously, a short-sleeved shirt is standard for me until deeper winter weather as I prefer it over a full base layer.
 I have historically used poly shirts but got tired of the feel, and am also using a Merino wool T as an alternate—both have their pluses and minuses.

-I have taken the Capilene Cool Trail Shirt on three weekend backpacking trips so far, numerous day hikes and local walks, as well as exercising almost every day on the elliptical.
+I have taken the Capilene Cool Trail Shirt on multiple weekend backpacking trips, numerous day hikes and local walks, as well as exercising almost every day on the elliptical.